What is blockchain technology?

 00:20s total time for a blockchain-assisted international money transfer.

 — SAP proof of concept

-A distributed ledger is a database of transactions that is shared and synchronised across multiple computers and locations – without centralised control.
+A distributed ledger is a database of transactions that is shared and synchronized across multiple computers and locations – without centralized control.
 Each party owns an identical copy of the record, which is automatically updated as soon as any additions are made.
 Blockchain is one type of distributed ledger.

 Smart contracts – self-executing agreements based on blockchain technology – automatically trigger actions or payments once conditions are met.
 In the near future, they will use real-time information, such as asset GPS data, to trigger an event, such as a transfer of ownership and funds.

 Blockchain-as-a-service (BaaS) is a cloud-based offering that software vendors provide to organizations that don’t want the complication of building their own blockchain solution.
 Basically, it’s a type of software-as-a-service, which may help spur blockchain adoption.

 While distributed ledger technology is still relatively new, it’s already helping businesses streamline multi-party processes, prove authenticity, reduce costs, and more.
 And the future of blockchain is bright.